AdamBoley/Project-Beergate/README.md

 - comment disapproval method not working due to spelling error - done
 - Navbar fails to render properly on horizontal tablets - screen widths 992 to 1400px / lg to xxl breakpoints - done
 - review reviews/admin.py to see if more terms need to be added to the control variables - done
+- Footer - done

+- In UserReviewForm, apply bootstrap to RadioSelect widget with name, class, etc - rejected as unnecessary, since the extant radio buttons are clear enough

 In progress:
 - Review and update Bootstrap card structure for non-AllAuth templates: